Books

 A Journey through Philosophy in 101 Anecdotes

-The first comprehensive chronology of philosophical anecdotes, from antiquity to the current era.
-Rescher introduces the major thinkers, texts, and historical periods of Western philosophy, recounting many of the stories philosophers have used over time to engage with issues of philosophical concern: questions of meaning, truth, knowledge, value, action, and ethics.
-Rescher’s anecdotes touch on a wide range of themes—from logic to epistemology, ethics to metaphysics.
+Nicholas Rescher presents the first comprehensive chronology of philosophical anecdotes, spanning from antiquity to the current era.
+He introduces us to the major thinkers, texts, and historical periods of Western philosophy, recounting many of the stories philosophers have used over time to engage with issues of philosophical concern: questions of ...

 Espionage, Statecraft, and the Theory of Reporting